Eleanor Roosevelt College: Events and traditions

 During the first week of the quarter, ERC hosts/promotes several Welcome Week events, designed to allow new students to become familiar with the campus and make friends.
-One of these events is the UnOlympics, a competition between the six UCSD colleges.
+One of these events is the UnOlympics, a competition between the eight UCSD colleges.
 Students from ERC compete against students from other colleges in athletic events, with one of the colleges winning the Golden Shoe trophy.

 On Halloween, Middle Earth, a common area inside of Eleanor Roosevelt College, is turned into a haunted house for students to visit.

 During Spirit Week in winter quarter, ERC is decorated in blue and gold, the school colors.
 At Spirit Night, when the men's and women's basketball teams play their biggest rivals, students from ERC compete with students from other colleges to cheer the loudest and win the Spirit Night Trophy.

 Rock 'n' Roosevelt is a free concert held on the ERC Green during winter quarter.
 Artists, including Augustana, We the Kings, Saint Motel, Reel Big Fish, Rooney, The Format, Karmin, and Bad Suns have performed at Rock 'n' Roosevelt in the past.

 Also during winter quarter, ERC hosts a Casino Night inside of the Great Hall, offering food and raffle prizes along with the games.